Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   the broadcasting feature
   [here](Learning-Environment-Design-Brains.md#using-the-broadcast-feature).

-- **Docker Set-up (Experimental)** - To facilitate setting up ML-Agents without installing Python or TensorFlow directly, we provide a [guide](Using-Docker.md) on how to create and run a Docker container.

 - **Cloud Training on AWS** - To facilitate using the ML-Agents toolkit on Amazon Web Services (AWS) machines, we provide a [guide](Training-on-Amazon-Web-Service.md) on how to set-up EC2 instances in